INGREDIENTS

 - For serving: When the eggplant planks have finished cooking on both sides, remove them from the oven.
 Serve the eggplant planks with tomato sauce spooned on top.

 The technique for making this dish is similar to how it’s traditionally done, except that I skip the second round of eggplant baking.
 I first pan-fry it a bit on a skillet to remove moisture and then I bake it only once.
-I like to keep things simple around here.
-I also don’t bother with silly things like pre-salting the eggplant.
+I also don’t bother with pre-salting the eggplant.
 I’ve kept the instructions as simple as they need to be without sacrificing flavor and texture.
-Additionally, I’ve added some savory favorites like LOTS of fresh basil and minced garlic plus some cayenne spiciness.
+Additionally, I’ve added some savory flavors like fresh basil and minced garlic plus some cayenne spiciness.
+Note that this recipe is designed for two.
+Feel free to multiply for more servings.
+Also, I recommend eating this as soon as the dish is ready because eggplant loses its crispiness over time.

 Wow, this was so crispy and amazing.
 Thanks for sharing